Itheum/itheumcore-elrond-sc-claims/README.md

     cargo test --package claims --test rust_tests -- --nocapture
 ```

-Another way of running the tests is by using the rust-analyzer extension in Visual Studio Code, which is also very helpful for Elrond Smart Contract development.
+Another way of running the tests is by using the rust-analyzer extension in Visual Studio Code, which is also very helpful for MultiversX Smart Contract development.
 If one has the extension installed, they can go open and go to the top of the rust_tests file and click the Run Tests button.

 Note: In order to run the tests, one has to use the rust nightly version.
 One can switch to the nightly version by using: